champagne

 My only regret is that I have not drunk more champagne in my life”

-Visiting Champagne is like a posh pub crawl down one of the most extravagant streets in the world; The Avenue de Champagne.
-Here, Champagne houses stand shoulder to shoulder inviting you to taste their treasures, while millions of bottles rest in extensive cellars beneath your feet.
+A visit to Champagne is like an ultra-luxurious pub crawl along one of the world’s most opulent streets, the Avenue de Champagne.
+This is in the self-proclaimed capital of Champagne, Epernay, where Champagne houses stand shoulder to shoulder inviting you to wander along and taste their sparkly offerings whilst millions of bottles rest in a labyrinth of underground cellars beneath your feet.

 the info